asheroto/winget-install/README.md

 -   Try [installing WinGet manually](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget-on-windows-sandbox) to see if the issue exists with WinGet itself.
 -   If the issue occurs when installing WinGet manually, please open an [issue on the WinGet-cli repo](https://github.com/microsoft/winget-cli/issues) (unrelated to this script).
 -   Check the [WinGet-cli Troubleshooting Guide](https://github.com/microsoft/winget-cli/blob/master/doc/troubleshooting/README.md).
--   Note that WinGet [does not officially support](https://github.com/microsoft/winget-cli/discussions/962) installing or running with the `SYSTEM` account.
 -   If the problem **only** occurs when using this script, please open an issue here.

 ## Contributing